xpnteam/xpnet/README.md

 * [X-Plane API Docs](http://www.xsquawkbox.net/xpsdk/mediawiki/Main_Page)
 * Your plugin's constructor corresponds to XPluginStart.
 * Your plugin's Dispose method corresponds to XPluginStop.
-* IXPlanePlugin.Enable corresopnds to XPluginEnable.
+* IXPlanePlugin.Enable corresponds to XPluginEnable.
 * IXPlanePlugin.Disable corresponds to XPluginDisable.

 During your development, you'll have to be sure that you stay within the confines of